raditya1117/HoneyBadger/python-errors/article.md

 ## System-level errors in Python

-System-level error occur in Python program when the program runs into errors such as I/O failure, memory overflow, or connection error.
-All the system-level errors in Python are raised using the OSError exception or its subclasses.
+System-level error occur in a Python program when the program runs into errors such as I/O failure, memory overflow, or connection error.
+All the system-level errors in Python are raised using the `OSError` exception or its subclasses.
 Let's discuss the different system-level errors in Python and how to avoid them.

 ### File not found errors in python

-The FileNotFoundError error exception occurs when we try to read a non-existent file.
+The `FileNotFoundError` exception occurs when we try to read a non-existent file.
 For example, suppose that we want to read a text file named `sampletextfile.txt` using the `open()` function.
 If the file doesn't exist, the program runs into `FileNotFoundError` with the message `FileNotFoundError: [Errno 2] No such file or directory: 'sampletextfile.txt'`, as shown below:

 ```py
 file=open("sampletextfile.txt","r")